ThePJB/graphics-backend-test/README.md

 // so we actually do emission first, then we would render it to a texture like the emission map, and also need sky light, and then render the albedo with * light map sort of thing
 // would we init light map with sky lights maybe?
 // is it gonna look shit do we also do a pass at full res of emission_detail or something

+now it just needs bloom pass and tone mapping

+cheap gaussian with that dual fuckin filter downsample thing or what